Hawe family murders: Murders

+Burial

+The five members of the Hawe family were buried together in Castlerahan, County Cavan in September 2016.
+During the funeral mass, Father Felim Kelly made no mention of the murder.
+Relations on Clodagh's side of the family regretted this choice the day after the burial and made an application for exhumation very shortly after.
+However the decision to exhume belonged to Alan Hawe's next of kin which was his family.
+Alan Hawe's body was exhumed in May 2017.
+His remains were cremated in Glasnevin Cemetery.
+An anniversary mass for Alan Hawe took place on the first anniversary of his death in Castlerahan, despite his body having been exhumed from there earlier in the year.
+The relatives of Clodagh Hawe were unaware of who organised the mass and stated they felt the act was disrespectful.

 Aftermath

 An inquest carried out in 2017 ruled that Alan Hawe died by suicide and that Clodagh, Liam, Niall, and Ryan Hawe were unlawfully killed.
 The inquest heard that Alan Hawe had been seeing a psychotherapist and that he was concerned about losing his reputation as a pillar of the community.

-Shortly after the murders took place, women's rights groups in Ireland (such as Women's Aid and the National Women's Council) criticised what they perceived as the overly sympathetic treatment of Alan Hawe in the Irish press.
+Father Felim Kelly, the local parish priest and personal friend of Alan Hawe, attempted to have the timing of the inquest moved as it was close to Christmas.
 Clodagh's sister and mother were reportedly left €50,000 in debt as a result of the legal costs of pursuing the release of documents pertinent to the investigation of the case.
 They were also critical of a lack of support provided by the State and by charitable organisations to their family and the families of murder victims in Ireland generally.
+Mary Coll and Jacqueline Connolly, the mother and sister of Clodagh Hawe, sued the estate of Alan Hawe for damages.
+Olive Hawe, mother of Alan Hawe, also sued his estate, citing trauma as a result of the murders.

+The family of Clodagh Hawe have called for amendments to be made to the Succession Act to prevent the families of a perpetrator of a murder-suicide from inheriting the estate.
 The case was reviewed in 2019 following the efforts of Clodagh's family, following reports that Alan Hawe had been seen visiting the school at which he had been employed on the morning of the killings.
 Also in 2019, the school in which Clodagh had been employed unveiled a new hall named in her memory.
 In 2025, Jacqueline Connolly, the sister of Clodagh Hawe published a memoir Deadly Silence about the murders.
 In the book, Connolly highlights a number of failures by Gardaí investigating the case, including CCTV evidence that was mishandled, digital evidence that was overlooked, and 20 key witnesses who needed to be reinterviewed.
 Evidence that Alan had a secret phone which he used to access illegal pornography featuring children was also missed.
 Connolly has also called for Gardaí to be better trained in investigating murder-suicides.